Rob Schneider: Personal life

 In 1996, Schneider established the Rob Schneider Music Foundation.
 The foundation returned music education to Pacifica's elementary schools by paying the teachers' salaries and providing funds for instruments and other equipment.
-Prior to Schneider's efforts, the school system did not have music education programs for many years.

-Schneider once co-owned the DNA Lounge, a San Francisco nightclub.
+Prior to Schneider's efforts, the school system had been without music education programs for years.
+He also once co-owned the DNA Lounge, a San Francisco nightclub.